GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

 through the VPN tunnel or tunnels using the BGP routing protocol.
 This configuration will use ECMP to load-balance the traffic between the two tunnels.

-Configure prefix lists to limit the inbound and outbound prefix advertisement.
+Configure prefix lists to limit the inbound and outbound prefix advertisement:

     prefix-list GCP-IN seq 5 permit 10.0.1.0/24 le 32
     prefix-list GCP-IN seq 6 permit 10.0.2.0/24 le 32
     prefix-list GCP-OUT seq 5 permit 192.168.1.0/24 le 32

-Configure BGP peers to dynamically exchange prefixes between on-premises and GCP.
+Configure BGP peers to dynamically exchange prefixes between on-premises and GCP:

     router bgp 65002
      bgp log-neighbor-changes